 The importance and utility of cross-examination are beyond the scope of this chapter.
 But the analysis of the importance and utility of cross-examination is integrally tied into culture (read: legal tradition).
 How the arbitrator views his or her mission – whether ‘to issue a ruling based on the truth of what happened’ versus ‘to efficiently bring a business dispute to a resolution’ – affects the value that the arbitrator ascribes to cross-examination and the latitude that will be accorded to cross-examining counsel.

 In the example given of the inconsistency between the documents and the testimony, an arbitrator who places more weight on documentary evidence might see little value in having the witness confronted with the contradiction, as the arbitrator will already be predisposed to discount the oral testimony in favour of the documents anyway.
-So, during cross-examinations we have seen arbitrators say: ‘I can read the witness statement and the email (or document) – they speak for themselves.’
+So, during cross-examinations we have heard arbitrators say: ‘I can read the witness statement and the email (or document) – they speak for themselves.’

 In addition, some arbitrators in the region believe that the process of confronting the witness with the contradiction between the witness’s testimony and the document in question can be done in writing in post-hearing memorials or oral argument.